 If too many people can afford a product, the only way for it to become more prestigious is to make that product difficult to acquire.
 As any vintage watch buff knows, rarity equals value, and the same is true with brand new pieces.
-By artificially limiting the supply of certain models to the outside world, Rolex has given those watches an inherent increase in worth in the eyes of consumers.
+With a limited supply of certain models to the outside world, Rolex has given those watches an inherent increase in worth in the eyes of consumers.

 It has been a long term strategy, one which limits short term profits, and has worked wonders up until now.
 There aren’t many marques could get away with it, and Rolex are only able to because of their ferociously maintained stature and the fact they are an independent concern, with no shareholders to keep happy or an umbrella corporation breathing down their necks.

 Yet predictably, it hasn’t been all good news for them.

 The Rise of the Grey Market

 If there is one certainty in life, it is that if someone really wants something, they will find a way to get it.
 With Rolex watches, not being able to buy the latest must-have through official channels has led to an enormous upsurge in third-party dealers.

 These are retailers with no connection to the brand, but with the influence and buying power to get hold of the most in demand pieces to sell to an eager audience, at an often extremely healthy profit.